jeeberhardt/mobius/docs/source/custom_features.rst

             return fps

-And voila!
-We have our own fingerprint class that we can use in combination with the Gaussian Process Regression method.
-Let's see how it works in practice on the MHC class I dataset!
+And there you have it!
+We've now created our very own fingerprint class that can be used in harmony with the Gaussian Process Regression method.
+Now, let's take it for a spin and see it in action on the MHC class I dataset!

-We start first by importing the necessary packages and functions:
+First things first, let's import the necessary packages and functions:

 .. code-block:: python